dyhes/zulip/docs/production/export-and-import.md

 ## Data export

-Zulip's powerful data export tool is designed to handle migration of a Zulip organization between different Zulip installations; as a result, these exports contain all non-transient data for a Zulip organization, with the exception of passwords and API keys.
+Aloha's powerful data export tool is designed to handle migration of a Aloha organization between different Aloha installations; as a result, these exports contain all non-transient data for a Aloha organization, with the exception of passwords and API keys.

 We recommend using the [backup tool](#backups) if your primary goal is